bocajspear1/network-hacking-with-python/docs/opensource.md

 ## Exploiting the Server

-When looking at source code for vulnerabilities, look for common coding mistakes or interesting functions (such as `system`, which runs commands).
+When looking at source code for vulnerabilities, look for common coding mistakes or interesting functions (such as `system`, `exec` or `popen`, which run commands).

 * Look around the code for mistakes in writing data into static buffers.
 Perhaps you can get the server to crash?
 * Look for functions that might give you cool functionality.
-Looks like this code calls commands `popen`, can you craft a message to run commands without any authentication.
+Looks like this code calls commands `popen` to run the `du` command that gives usage output of the provided directory.
+Can you craft a message to inject arbitrary commands?
+* Size fields can be manipulated to make the servers do unexpected things.
+What happens if you lie about the size of your message?

 ## Other Hints